Allegheny County Sanitary Authority: Pittsburgh's sewer overflow problem

 Like those in many old cities, Pittsburgh's sewer and storm water pipes are antiquated.
 Some lines are 50 to 100 years old and made of brick.
 And the sewer and storm drain systems grew in a haphazard fashion during Pittsburgh's rapid population growth around the year 1900.
 That has led to pollution problems.
 Portions of Alcosan's service area use segregated sewer and storm runoff plumbing systems, where the sewage is piped to Alcosan's sewage treatment plant, while the storm water flows directly into area tributaries.
-Other portions of the area use more primitive combined sewers, where sewage and storm water are mixed and flow through the same pipe to Alcosan's plant (see map).
+Other portions of the area use more primitive combined sewers, where sewage and storm water are mixed and flow through the same pipe to Alcosan's plant.
 After heavy rainfall, however, combined sewers commonly dump untreated sewage into area rivers and tributaries without treatment, in an event called a combined sewer overflow.
 Because of mis-connections and leaks in the plumbing system, even supposedly segregated systems will sometimes overflow during storms, releasing additional untreated sewage into the rivers.
 Such an event is called a sanitary sewer overflow.
 In 2004, the EPA estimated that 16 e9USgal of raw sewage were discharged annually from outfalls into Pittsburgh area waterways.
 As of 2009, there are about 70 days a year when contact with river water in the Pittsburgh area is not recommended due to combined or sanitary sewer overflows.

 Some of the smaller tributaries are even more polluted than the large rivers.
 In a 2005 study, a Carnegie Mellon University project tested water quality and found that only 32 percent of Allegheny County's streams meet Pennsylvania's safety standard for fecal coliform bacteria.
 Crooked Run in North Versailles, for example, contained 2,000 times the standard.
 The study was the first large scale measurement of water quality in area tributaries in years.
 The state's Department of Environmental Protection no longer takes measurements like these because, spokesperson Betsy Mallison says, "we already know there's sewage there, and we're dealing with it."

 After decades of such pollution in violation of the United States Environmental Protection Agency's Clean Water Act, in 2007 Alcosan signed a consent decree with the EPA and the Pennsylvania Department of Environmental Protection to develop a plan to greatly reduce its sewage overflows.
 Alcosan must assemble the plan by 2012 and implement it by 2026.